aws-deadline/deadline-cloud-for-maya/.github/PULL_REQUEST_TEMPLATE.md

 *delete text starting here*
 See [DEVELOPMENT.md](https://github.com/aws-deadline/deadline-cloud-for-maya/blob/mainline/DEVELOPMENT.md) for information on running tests.

-- Have you run the unit tests?
 *delete text ending here*

+#### Unit test result
+*delete text starting here*
+If `src/` was modified or a file was added/removed, then update the unit tests and post the test results below *delete text ending here*
+#### Integ test result
+*delete text starting here*
+If `src/` was modified or a file was added/removed, then update the integ tests and post the test results below *delete text ending here*
+#### Installer test result
+*delete text starting here*
-#### If `installer/` was modified or a file was added/removed from `src/`, then update the installer tests and post the test results below
+If `installer/` was modified or a file was added/removed from `src/`, then update the installer tests and post the test results below
+*delete text ending here*

 #### Did you run the "Job Bundle Output Tests"?
 If not, why not?
 If so, paste the test results here.